-Northwest Administrators sent us a December 31, 2009 valuation data file that included T2 extract records for non-retired participants and all claims and deaths for the last five years.
+Northwest Administrators sent us a December 31, 2010 valuation data file that included T2 extract records for non-retired participants and all claims and deaths for the last five years.

-From this file containing 398,012 records, we selected the 5% sample valuation file of active and vested inactive participants (Social Security numbers ending in 00, 05, 10, 15, or 20).
-A participant was considered Active as of January 1, 2010 if he or she was not included on the ABC file as retired as of the valuation date, and if he/she earned at least 250 covered hours during 2009, or earned at least 1 covered hour in 2009 and earned at least 250 covered hours in 2008.
+From this file containing 399,588 records, we selected the 5% sample valuation file of active and vested inactive participants (Social Security numbers ending in 00, 05, 10, 15, or 20).
+A participant was considered Active as of January 1, 2011 if he or she was not included on the ABC file as retired as of the valuation date, and if he/she earned at least 250 covered hours during 2010, or earned at least 1 covered hour in 2010 and at least 250 covered hours in 2009.

-9,933 Non-Seasonal Active 5% sample records representing 198,660 participants were included in the valuation.
+9,458 Non-Seasonal Active 5% sample records representing 189,160 participants were included in the valuation.
 For this purpose, Active participant records with non-seasonal industry codes or with 1,000 or more covered hours in each of the last two years were considered Non-Seasonal.

-652 Seasonal Active 5% sample records representing 13,040 participants were included in the valuation.
+629 Seasonal Active 5% sample records representing 12,580 participants were included in the valuation.
 Active participants with a seasonal industry code and less than 1,000 covered hours in one or both of the last two years were considered Seasonal.

-8,363 Vested Inactive 5% sample records representing 167,260 participants were included in the valuation.
+8,381 Vested Inactive 5% sample records representing 167,620 participants were included in the valuation.

-$379,064\,T2$ extract records were not used for the valuation.
+381,120 T2 extract records were not used for the valuation.
 These records primarily represent non-5% sample participant records, pre-valuation date claims, and non-vested inactives.
-The above counts incorporate our assumption that all YRC participants are inactive on the valuation date, (see Section E).